solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Add the following code to retrieve the current RU/sec setting for the container:

     ```csharp
+    ThroughputResponse response = await peopleContainer.ReadThroughputAsync();
-    int? current = await peopleContainer.ReadProvisionedThroughputAsync();
+    int? current = response.Resource.Throughput;
     ```

-    > Note that the return type is a nullable value.
+    > Note that the type of the **Throughput** property is a nullable value.
 Provisioned throughput can be set either at the container or database level.
-If set at the database level, this method on the **CosmosContainer** will return null.
-When set at the container level, the same method on **CosmosDatabase** will return null.
+If set at the database level, this property read from the **Container** will return null.
+When set at the container level, the same method on **Database** will return null.

 1. Add the following line of code to print out the provisioned throughput value: